gr8username/Hypixel-Online-Telegram-Bot/README.md

 # Hypixel online telegram bot

 This is a Telegram bot shell script that using the Hypixel api to send a message when a specified player joins the Hypixel Minecraft server.
+It does this by checking the Hypixel API to see if a player is online every 32 seconds.

 Dependencies:
 * Bash